 In just a few short years, TDZ has made an impact within the local area and Zetadom.
 The Chapter has received numerous awards from community partners such as the American Red Cross for sponsoring successful blood drives; the March of Dimes for raising funds during the annual March for Babies event (formerly known as WalkAmerica) to support the fight against prematurity.
 Additionally, Sorors Minister Teraleen Campbell and Cheryl Bryant have been recognized by radio personality, Taylor Thomas for their outstanding service to the community.
 Soror Campbell also received the Above and Beyond Award from the Suburban Maryland Division of the March of Dimes.
 Additionally, Soror Dontrell Pinder Murray was recognized by US Black Engineer and Information Technology as a Modern Day Technology Leader for outstanding leadership in engineering, science and technology.

 TDZ was recognized at Zeta Phi Beta’s Atlantic Regional Conference and bi-annual national convention (Boule’) for outstanding work in Social Action; Marketing Communications /Public Relations in the area of website development; Marketing Communications/Public Relations for distinguished achievement in the area of Z-HOPE event public relations and implementation of the sorority’s national service project, Z-HOPE.
-TDZ was also recognized as Zeta’s top fundraising graduate chapter for the March of Dimes’ WalkAmerica 2004 and 2005 respectively.
-The March of Dimes has recognized TDZ as one of the top five fundraising teams in Prince George’s County for the past five years.
+TDZ has been recognized as Zeta’s top fundraising graduate chapter for the March of Dimes March for Babies on numerous occasions.
+In 2014, the March of Dimes recognized TDZ as the top fundraising team in Prince George’s County for raising over $8000.